 Osteopathy is a hands-on physical therapy.
 It usually involves stretching muscles and moving joints.
 I may also offer advice on exercise, diet, lifestyle changes, and more besides.

 Osteopaths train for 4 years, learning what can go wrong with the body and how to best help.
-The term "osteopath" is legally protected, meaning osteopaths have to be listed on a register, similar to doctors, dentists, and other healthcare practitioners.
+The term "osteopath" is legally protected, meaning osteopaths have to be registered with a regulator, similar to doctors, dentists, and other healthcare practitioners.

 Who can osteopathy help?